Langley Steinert Sells 27,988 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 27,988 shares of the business’s stock in a transaction dated Thursday, September 16th.
-The stock was sold at an average price of $31.83, for a total transaction of $890,858.04.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert sold 27,988 shares of the business’s stock in a transaction dated Wednesday, September 22nd.
+The shares were sold at an average price of $31.39, for a total transaction of $878,543.32.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 Langley Steinert also recently made the following trade(s):